Cover of The Book of the New Sun

 GBM Assessment (Score: 7.5/10)

-Gene Wolfe's tetralogy stands as one of the supreme achievements of literary science fiction, deploying an unreliable narrator of extraordinary subtlety to reveal a far-future dying Earth suffused with mystery and theological undertone.
+Gene Wolfe's tetralogy stands as one of the supreme achievements of literary science fiction, deploying an unreliable narrator of singular subtlety to reveal a far-future dying Earth suffused with mystery and theological undertone.
 The layered prose rewards rereading, with each return uncovering new dimensions of meaning beneath its deceptively simple adventure surface.
-It is widely regarded as a masterpiece that bridges the divide between genre fiction and high literature.
+It is considered a masterpiece that bridges the divide between genre fiction and high literature.

 1980